karlospn/mytechramblings-site-source-code/content/posts/keep-your-platform-images-updated-when-using-aws-ecr-with-azure-pipelines.md

 - _{dotnet-version}-{os-version}-{architecture-os}_

-Here's a few example of how a .NET runtime image is tagged:
+Here's an example of how the .NET6 runtime image is tagged:

 - 6.0.8-bullseye-slim-amd64
 - 6.0-bullseye-slim-amd64